nx-boat-tools/nx-boat-tools/packages/docker/README.md

 - `publishDockerImage` - this calls the docker `publish` executor to upload the docker image to a repo
 - `runDockerImage` - this calls the docker `run` target to run the docker image
+- `buildMinikubeImage` - Added if `--minikube=true`, calls the docker `buildMinikube` target to build the docker image within minikube

 The following is a full example of what's added to the `workspace.json` for a project when adding docker to it: